AnthonyKeith15/photography-portfolio/README.md

 - As a client, I want to have my social media links avaiable at all times so that the user can get to me quickly
 - As a client, I want to be able to see all appointments that were made
 - As a client, I want to organize all work by different artist so that the user can see the different photography styles

+### Software Requirements

+Vision

+#### What is the vision of this product?
+-The vision of our product is to create websites for photographers to showcase their work to attract potential clients.

+#### What pain point does this project solve?

+- Allowing photographers who don’t have the proper tech skills to create a website.
+#### Why should we care about your product?

+- You should care about our product because we are making top tier designs that will gain customer attraction.

+#### Scope (In/Out)
+**IN - What will your product do**

+Our product will showcase portfolios of photographers work.
+Our product will allow users to seamlessly contact the photographers.
+Our product will allow users to leave reviews so new customers can look at them before choosing a photographer to work with.

+**OUT - What will your product not do.**
+Our product will not allow user to manually upload photos on their own.

+#### What will your MVP functionality be?
+Our MVP will be user design & user experience.

+#### What are your stretch goals?
+- Automatic changing themes.
+- Adding music.
+- A moving background on our landing page.
+#### Functional Requirements

+A user can book an appointment
+A user is able to view the artist’s portfolio in an organized manner.
+#### Data Flow

+- The user will go onto the website then they will be able to view portfolios of different photographers that work there.
+If they like what they see they’ll be able to book with the photographer of their choice.

+### Wireframes

+Hi Fidelity Wire Frame: https://www.figma.com/file/GecrzoXAbsFfQQxIYvfVAj/Untitled?node-id=9%3A44&t=LXG9vIEPy64sjPNE-0

+Low Fidelity Wire Frame: https://miro.com/app/board/uXjVPn6kEI4=/